higgins/streetfoodle/README.md

 # Street Foodle 🌮

-Conceived by mi suegra María Eugenia Navarro and inspired by [Wordle](https://www.nytimes.com/games/wordle/index.html) and one of its derivatives
+Conceived by mi suegra [Maria Eugenia Navarro](https://www.instagram.com/marunavarro58/) and inspired by [Wordle](https://www.nytimes.com/games/wordle/index.html) and one of its derivatives
 [Framed](https://framed.wtf/), Street Foodle is a daily guessing game to guess street food from around the world.

 You can [play it here](https://encapsulate.me/streetfoodle)